 Simply put, the marketing automation industry is huge.

-As recently as this past March, Forbes had it valued at $5.5 billion and there’s no reason to believe it won’t continue to grow by leaps and bounds.
+In March 2017, Forbes had it valued at $5.5 billion and there’s no reason to believe it won’t continue to grow by leaps and bounds.

 Back in 2012, integrated marketing cloud company, Oracle, acquired Eloqua, “a leading player in the niche space of B2B Marketing Automation,” for over $800 million.
 More recently, Vista Equity Partners, a San Francisco-based private equity firm, acquired Marketo, ranked sixth in the top 10 marketing automation platforms, for almost $2 billion.